Holiday Fun in Utah

 *side note* Even though it did work out nicely, Keith and I had been looking at upgrading to a larger townhouse for a while.
 In fact, we recently went under contract for a larger townhome and will be moving in a couple of weeks!
 We are excited about the extra space so that it will accommodate guests more easily for us.

 Exploring downtown Salt Lake City

 The Moore’s have been to Utah a couple of times, but have never had the chance to visit downtown Salt Lake City.
 This would be the perfect time since I think it’s magical at Christmas.

 First, we took the long way to Salt Lake City to get a view of Utah Valley.
 This is a great way to view the Wasatch Mountains and Utah Lake.
 Next, we made our way to the city and toured the area at sunset.
 Then, we had dinner at Avenues Proper, a restaurant Keith and I had been wanting to visit.
 Next, we meandered City Creek Mall and Temple Square.
 Finally, we saw a very talented singing Santa and the Macy’s Candy Windows.
 It was an ideal city night filled with holiday spirit!!

 None of us had ever been axe throwing so we decided this was the perfect time to do something that would be new for all of us.
 We made a reservation at Prodigious Entertainment just down the street from our house.
 We were all excited and anxious to try this new activity.

-The instructions about learning to throw the axes was helpful and we were taught a couple of games to play.
-Everyone had a blast learning something new and trying to perfect our axe throwing skills.
+The instructions about learning to throw the axes were helpful and we were taught a couple of games to play.
+Everyone had a blast learning something new and trying to perfect our axe-throwing skills.